 If the event was successful, cultivate a relationship with the event organizers so they invite you back.
 If possible, reserve your space for their next event before leaving.
 You might also want to build relationships with other vendors who might alert you to other festivals you would like.

 Finally, follow up with your new customers.
 Welcome those who signed up for your email list by sending a special offer to encourage another sale.
 And let them know where you’ll be next and how they can find you before then.

 Getting outside of your normal way of doing business can open your brand to new customers.
-Events and festivals can be a literal breath of fresh air, giving you a new outlook on business with ideas for how to move into the next season.
+Festivals and other events can be a literal breath of fresh air, giving you a new outlook on business with ideas for how to move into the next season.